MuhammadFaizanKhan/UnityCSharpCodingStandards/README.md

 # UnityCSharpCodingStandards
 Coding Standards for C# and Unity3d Projects

  بسم الله الرحمن الرحيم

 Table of Contents

-Coding Standards	1
+Coding Standards
-Naming:	1
+Naming
-Coding Style:	2
+Coding Style
-Coding Sequence:	3
+Coding Sequence
-Refrences:	3
+Refrences

-Unity/C# Coding Standards and Naming Convention
-What is: The document will provide you about the general guideline of coding and unity project organization.
+**Unity/C# Coding Standards and Naming Convention** **What is:** The document will provide you about the general guideline of coding and unity project organization.
-Why: We are want to make our code based consistent and easily maintainable.
+**Why:** We are want to make our code based consistent and easily maintainable.
 There are two part of the document, the one is dealing with coding the other one is dealing with project organization.

 Coding Standards
-Naming:
+**Naming:**
 1)	Never use Spaces in names.
 1. Use camelCase for variable and method parameters
 1.	public GameObject activeCam;//right